Jewellery: design lab

 SKU

-Full fee £479.00 Senior fee £383.00 Concession £311.00
+Full fee £519.00 Senior fee £415.00 Concession £337.00

 What is the course about?

-This course gives you the opportunity to develop your jewellery design practice and learn to work more independently on your own projects in a safe environment.
-If you are already fairly experienced in
+This course is an opportunity to develop your jewellery design practice and learn to work more independently on your own projects in a supportive, challenging and creative teaching environment.
+If you are already experienced in jewellery-making and are confident piercing, filing, drilling, annealing, soldering, bending and forming metal with

-minimal supervision, this class is ideal for you to perfect your ongoing skills, discover different techniques, and
+minimal supervision, this course is ideal for you to perfect your ongoing skills, discover different techniques and consider new ways of approaching design and making.

-series of short, structured projects, all with the guidance of an expert jewellery-maker and the use of a fully equipped
+You'll work independently on your own projects all with the guidance of an expert jewellery-maker and the use of a fully equipped jewellery studio.

 What will we cover?

-There are optionalset topics or class-wide projects in the Jewellery Design Lab: you should bring to class some ideas of what you would like to make, and with guidance from the tutor you will realise these plans at your own pace, picking up new skills, techniques and approaches along the way.
+There are no set topics or class-wide projects in the Jewellery Design Lab: you should bring to class some ideas of what you would like to make, and with guidance from the tutor you will realise these plans at your own pace, picking up new skills, techniques and approaches along the way.

 What will I achieve?